ICanBoogie/ICanBoogie/README.md

 The getter/setter feature provided by [icanboogie/accessor][], and extended by [icanboogie/prototype][], allows you to create read-only or write-only properties, façades properties, fallbacks to generate default values.
-Getters are setters are also often using to control types, lazy load resources, and inversion of control.
+Getters are setters are also often used to control type, lazy load resources, and inversion of control.